AnyLog-co/documentation/02- Installation & Deployment/02- Virtualization/99-02- Kubernetes/03 Kubernetes Networking.md

 | REST             | Vritul IP   | Virtual IP | `run rest server...`    |
 | TCP              | External IP | Virtual IP | `run message broker...` |

-Farther details regarding things like binding and thread count can be found in our <a href="../../../06-%20Networking%20&%20Security/02-%20Network%20Processing.md" target="_blank">networking section</a>
+Farther details regarding things like binding and thread count can be found in our [networking section](../../../06-%20Networking%20&%20Security/02-%20Network%20Processing.md)

 ## Sample Node Policy for Kubernetes
 The following provides a basic example of both the configuration policy, as-well-as a (master) node policy.